-- a.
-Contents of Complaint.
-Complaints must be filed in writing with the Discrimination Grievance Officer and must contain: - 1.
-Name and address of the person making the complaint ("Complainant"). - 2.
+- 1. Name and address of the person making the complaint ("Complainant"). - 2.
 A brief description of the alleged discriminatory action or actions. - 3.
 The date or dates of the alleged discriminatory actions. - 4.
-The person or persons alleged to have engaged in the discriminatory action or actions. - b.
+The person or persons alleged to have engaged in the discriminatory action or actions.

+b.
 Deadline for Filing the Complaint.
 The complaint must be filed with the appropriate Discrimination Grievance Officer within 30 days after the Complainant becomes aware of the alleged discrimination.
-(Processing of allegations of discrimination that occurred before this grievance procedure was in place will be considered on a case-by-case basis, or under other appropriate grievance procedures.) - c.
+(Processing of allegations of discrimination that occurred before this grievance procedure was in place will be considered on a case-by-case basis, or under other appropriate grievance procedures.)

+c.
 Informal Resolution.
 The Grievance Officer will notify the appropriate Vice President of the complaint, if deemed necessary.
 If the accusing individual is a student, the Executive Director of Counseling and Disability Services will address the complaint.
 If the accusing individual is a faculty or staff employee, then the Associate Vice President for Administrative Services will address the complaint.
 The Grievance Officer shall determine whether the matter may be promptly resolved informally (for example, when the complaint arises from miscommunication between the parties, or when the accused party admits wrongdoing and agrees to take appropriate corrective action).
 Informal resolution will be attempted as soon as possible and need not wait for the written response of the accused party, unless deemed appropriate by the Grievance Officer.
-If the Associate Vice President for Administrative Services is the accused party, the Complainant will contact the Vice President for Finance instead of the Associate Vice President for Administrative Services.
-If the Executive Director of Counseling and Disability Services is the accused party, the Complainant will contact the Vice President for Student Affairs instead of the Executive Director of Counseling and Disability Services.
-If the area Vice President is the accused party, the Grievance Officer will contact the President instead of the Vice President. - d.
+If the Associate Vice President for Administrative Services is the accused party, the Complainant will contact the Vice President for Finance instead of the Associate Vice President for Administrative Services is the accused party, the Complainant will contact the Vice President for Student Affairs instead of the Executive Director of Counseling and Disability Services.
+If the area Vice President is the accused party, the Grievance Officer will contact the President instead of the Vice President is the accused party, the Grievance Officer will contact the President instead of the Vice President.

+d.
 Response.
 The accused party will be provided a copy of the complaint and will provide the Grievance Officer a written response within five business days after receiving a copy of the complaint.
-The Grievance Officer may waive the requirement for a written response if the matter has been informally resolved. - e.
+The Grievance Officer may waive the requirement for a written response if the matter has been informally resolved.

+e.
 Investigation.
 If it appears that the matter cannot be informally resolved, the Grievance Officer will proceed with the investigation.
 The investigation may be informal, but shall be impartial and as thorough as appropriate under the circumstances.
 The Complainant and the accused party shall be given an opportunity to submit evidence relevant to the filed complaint.
 The Grievance Officer may also interview persons who the officer believes may have knowledge bearing on the matter and may require the Complainant or accused party to provide additional documentation, information or evidence that the officer deems appropriate.